 Key Glasgow asks

-- Some governments pledge tougher emission cuts by 2030
+- A number of governments pledge tougher emission cuts by 2030

-- Some governments publish plans to reach net zero emissions by 2050
+- A number of governments publish plans to reach net zero emissions by 2050

 - Richer nations fulfil their pledge to deliver at least $100bn pa to help poorer ones protect against climate impacts and speed decarbonisation.

-- Coalitions to advance emission-cutting in specific areas (eg phasing out coal, protecting forests)
+- Coalitions to advance emission-cutting in specific areas (eg race to zero, phasing out coal, protecting forests)

 - Agreements to protect poor nations against climate change impacts, or compensate them for damages